Zoom and video conferencing

 I have used Zoom several times.
 I have also spent quite a bit of time introducing others to it, and am still happy to do that.
 Maybe that is something several of us can do, or are already doing!

-Green Christian Board and several committees have been using it for a while to have meetings from our homes without incurring transport and carbon costs.
+Green Christian Board and several committees have been using it for a while, in some cases several years, to have meetings from our homes without incurring transport and carbon costs.
 The covid-19 restrictions have made it really useful.

 Here are some useful items on using video conferencing: